CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 | vehicles.json

 # Generic properties and formatting
-This section describes properties and formatting that are applied to all of the JSON files.
+This section describes properties and formatting applied to all of the JSON files.

 ## Generic properties
 A few properties are applicable to most if not all json files and do not need to be described for each json file.
 These properties are: